iisshaun/iisshaun-port/content/pages/projects/iom-metrodungeon.md

 date: '2024-12-14'
 client: Usual Suspects
 description: >-
-  A rogue-lite experience where I had full creative power over the Game Design, Level Design & Lighting, and of course the UI/UX.
+  A rogue-lite gamemode where I had full creative control over the Game Design, Level Design & Lighting, and of course the UI/UX.
 Completed from start to finish with a programmer in 6 weeks.
 addTitleSuffix: true